louhisuo/qnap-homelab/creating-docker-ce-homelab-vm.md

 Optional steps
 ---
 Install the latest Docker Compose (the current latest version is 1.25.4) directly from the official Docker repository.
+Note that command completion reguires you to start a new bash session to take effect.

     $ sudo curl -L "https://github.com/docker/compose/releases/download/1.25.4/docker-compose-$(uname -s)-$(uname -m)" \
       -o /usr/local/bin/docker-compose